footballhead/pre-ablo/README.md

 Users toggle patches through the Options menu on the main menu.
 Selections are saved in `last_patch.txt`.
 If no `last_patch.txt` is present then recommendations are applied instead.

-This replaces the old method of binary patching with VCDIFF.
-The old patches are stored (for now) in [old_patches](old_patches).
-The README's will migrate into the patch C++ code at some point.

 The DLL is cross-compiled in Docker with mingw.
 See [dplay/README.md](dplay/README.md) for more details.

 ### mpqadd